nanoman689/interview_questions/README.md

 A CSS pseudo-element is used to style specified parts of an element.

 For example, it can be used to:

--Style the first letter, or line, of an element -Insert content before, or after, the content of an element
+- Style the first letter, or line, of an element
+- Insert content before, or after, the content of an element

     ::first-letter - Would add a special style to the first letter of a text
     ::before - Would insert something before the element